harshadhatagale/codeinsta2/posts/Center text in HTML.md

 ---

 In the world of web design, achieving proper text alignment is important for creating visual appealing & well-formated content.
-One common requirements is *centering  text*, and in this post , we"ll explore different methods to achieve this in *HTML*.
+One common requirements is *centering  text*, and in this post , we"ll explore different methods to *center text in HTML*.

 ---